 I had a brief involvement in those early days: I made and installed the three demonstration pulleys on the Bin floor, then, due to increasing work commitments, I had to step back from any further activity.

 This situation changed when I took early retirement a couple of years ago and more time became available.
-So, along with my wife, Jenny, we decided to become volunteers in 2013.
+So, along with my wife Jenny, we decided to become volunteers in 2013.
 We were made most welcome into the Maintenance Team, our first project being the creation of a wildflower garden.
-Since then we have both been involved in and enjoyed many different aspects of the myriad tasks required to keep the wheels turning.
-In conclusion, we enjoy our time spent at the Mill, (even when it rains and is blowing a gale), as we have met some very nice and friendly people who are like minded.
-We are still sometimes a little in awe of the dedication of the volunteers.
+Since then we have both been involved in and enjoyed many aspects of the myriad tasks required to keep the wheels turning.
+We thoroughly enjoy our time spent at the Mill – even when it rains and is blowing a gale – as we have met some very nice and friendly like-minded people.
+We are sometimes a little in awe of the dedication of the volunteers.

 When I retired in 2007, one of the early and very dedicated volunteers at the Mill asked me if I would like to go along.
 I knew about the Mill and am interested in Industrial history so said I would try the Visitor Centre.
 I then discovered that working in libraries had given me a lot of transferrable skills and I enjoyed it so much that I am still volunteering in the Visitor Centre.
 Then, I started doing minutes for meetings followed by being the secretary.
 I am so glad that I went on that first day because I have made new friends and met a lot of interesting people – both volunteers and visitors.

 I first volunteered as a Guide at the Mill in 2004.
 I’d just moved to Heage, and I thought it would help me to feel part of the village community – which it did.
 And working at the Mill is also a wonderful antidote to my stressful weekday occupation – it couldn’t be more different.